 As an athlete, Vives competed in the high hurdles, high jump, relays and the decathlon.
 He was the Amateur Athletic Union (AAU) Junior Metropolitan high hurdle champion in 1978.
 Vives, who is a certified Taekwondo Karate Instructor and holds a second-degree black belt, was also the 110-meter hurdles masters champion at the 1991 and 1999 Empire State Games.

 He currently resides in Selkirk with his wife, Valrene.
-They have two children, Andres (28) and Ashley (26).
+They have two adult children, Andres and Ashley.